TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-sync/tyk-sync.md

 The same behaviour applies to policies.

-## Example: Getting the current Tyk Sync version
+## Example: Getting the current Tyk-Sync version

-In order to get the current Tyk Sync version, we need to run the version command.
+In order to get the current Tyk-Sync version, we need to run the version command.

 ```
 tyk-sync version